adnanrahin/spring-hibernate/Readme.md

 1. This is a Multi-Module Maven Project, so it requires installing all the dependent modules before spinning up the RESTful web service.
 2. Run `mvn clean install -DskipTests` to trigger the build without running the integration tests.
-3. To run the build with integration tests, we need to build the Docker PostgreSQL database.
+3. To run the build with integration tests, we need to build the Docker PostgresSQL database.
-4. Navigate to the `docker-db` directory and run `docker-compose up -d` to start the PostgreSQL container.
+4. Navigate to the `docker-db` directory and run `docker-compose up -d` to start the PostgresSQL container.
 5. Then, run `mvn clean install` again to complete the build process with integration tests.

 ### Deploy The Project